Upper School Course Guide

 CHA3U

-This course traces the social, economic, and political development of the United States from colonial times to the present.
-Students will explore the historical context of key developments that shaped the United States, its identity and culture, and its role in the global community.
-They will extend their ability to apply the concepts of historical thinking and the historical inquiry process, including the interpretation and analysis of evidence, when investigating forces in American history.
+This course explores key aspects of the social, economic, and political development of the United States from precontact to the present.
+Students will examine the contributions of groups and individuals to the country’s evolution and will explore the historical context of key issues, trends, and events that have had an impact on the United States, its identity and culture, and its role in the global community.
+Students will extend their ability to apply the concepts of historical thinking and the historical inquiry process, including the interpretation and analysis of evidence, when investigating various forces that helped shape American history.

 Prerequisite: Canadian History Since World War I, Grade 10, Academic or Applied